Satya3646/Ilmenite/README.md

 5. In the top left corner, click **Load unpacked**.
 6. Select the folder you extracted in Step 2.

 The extension is now installed!
-Pin it to your taskbar and log in to get started.
+Log in to get started.